Capacities vs Heptabase: Which is Better in 2026?

 Features available in Heptabase but not in Capacities:

-- ✓Infinite spatial canvas for visual knowledge organization
+- ✓Infinite spatial whiteboards for visual mapping

 Use Case Recommendations